Skip to navigation Skip to content

 Medical/sensitive information lodged or obtained + Read more ...

-• A customer lodges medical/sensitive information at:
+• a customer lodging medical/sensitive information at:

-• a Service Centre, or
+• a service centre, or

 • an Assessment Services appointment, or